codoworks/go-boilerplate/README.md

 }
 ```

-All of the above functions will return an error if they weren't able to perform what they're supposed to do, that's useful to inform the user if the data they're looking for exists or is stored.
+All of the above functions will return an error if they cannot perform what they're supposed to do, that's useful to inform the user if the data they're looking for exists or is stored.
 For detailed utilization of these functions, have a look the handlers section.

 These functions are not abstracted to allow granular control over each model as each individual model can quickly morph into something very large with child elements, preload functions and pagination.

-#### Model accessibility
+#### Model Accessibility

 Given the basic functionality defined in the previous section, we've created the ability to do something like the following:
 ```Go